ktorio/ktor-documentation/topics/request.md

 ### Objects {id="objects"}
 With the enabled [Json](json-feature.md) feature, you can send a class instance within a request body as JSON.
-To do this, assign a class instance to the `body` property and set the content type to `application/json`:
+To do this, assign a class instance to the `body` property and set the content type to `application/json` using the [contentType](https://api.ktor.io/%ktor_version%/io.ktor.http/content-type.html) function:

 ```kotlin
 ```